-Please keep in mind that the following points may not apply to the latest FogBugz / JIRA versions.
+Please keep in mind that the following points may not apply to the latest FogBugz / JIRA versions (check the update below).
 We evaluated FogBugz and JIRA in the summer of 2006 before going with JIRA.
-At this time, we’re still on JIRA 3.x due to licensing changes in JIRA 4 and being trapped in interiorcad 2010′s release tornado.
+At this time, we’re still on JIRA 3.x due to licensing changes in JIRA 4 and being trapped in interiorcad 2010’s release tornado.

 - With JIRA, we got the source code – in a standard language we are vaguely familiar with using open-source technologies – capable of running on a variety of platforms, including MacOS X which we’re most familiar with (and, quite frankly, prefer)